What is a DEC?

 Content

-All pre-university or technical programs leading to a DCS have the following courses:
+All pre-university or technical programs leading to a DEC have the following courses:

 1. General education courses common to all programs: